groonga/groonga/doc/source/reference/columns/vector.rst

 Summary
 -------

 Vector column is a data store object.

-It can stores zero or more scalar values.
+It can stores zero or more scalar values per records.
 In short, scalar value is a single value such as number and string.
 See :doc:`scalar` about scalar value details.

 One of vector column use cases is tags store.
 You can use a vector column to store tag values.